Sricharan-Kaliki/Unlimita-RPG/PROPOSAL.md

 My Goals

-- As a player I would like to know If I won the battle
+- As a player I would like to have a start page from which i can start the game to entle the battle screen
-- As a player I would like to know my characters remaining health
+- As a player I would like to have a way to see the information of my player, the enemy and the characters
+- As a player I would like to have a way to select and perform an attack
-- As a player I would like to know my enemies health
+- As a player I would like to have a way to know what attack my enemy used
 - As a player I would like to have a visual representation of health changing
-- As a player I would like to have an animation for an attack
+- As a player I would like to have a display of the character winning
-- As a player I would like to have a way to stop the game
+- As a player I would like to have a way to stop the game and jump to the home screen
-- As a player I would like to keep track of the highscore

 Stretch Goals